 Determination of Mineral Content of Musa accuminata

 The following minerals were assessed calcium, magnesium and phosphorous, copper, potassium and manganese.
 The method of A.O.A.C.
 (2019) was employed for the determination of mineral contents.
 One (1) gram of the pulverized sample was placed in a crucible and ignited in a mufﬂe furnace at 550oC for 6 hours.
-The resulting ash was dissolved in10ml of 10% HNO and heated slowly for 20 minutes.
+The resulting ash was dissolved in 10 mL of 10% HNO3 and heated slowly for 20 minutes.
 After heating, it was ﬁltered and the ﬁltrate was used for the determination of mineral content using Atomic Absorption Spectrophotometer (AAS)

 All chemicals used in this study were of analytical grade.
-All the assessments were carried out using standard biochemical methods
+All the assessments were carried out using standard biochemical methods.

 Results and Discussion